 According to the World Health Organization, life expectancy at birth is 63 for men and 67 for women.
 The population is quite young; the median age is 19, and 41 percent of the population is under 15.

-Although education in Sudan is both free and mandatory, many children do not attend school.
+Despite education in Sudan being free and compulsory from ages 6 to 13, only about 60% of eligible citizens attend school.
 The number dips dramatically with age from 76 percent of children attending primary school to 28 percent attending secondary school.
-UNICEF suggests a number of reasons for the lack of enrollment: government funding might not fully cover costs so parent associations might ask for fees or families might need to purchase uniforms and textbooks.
+UNICEF suggests several reasons for the lack of enrollment: government funding might not fully cover costs so parent associations might ask for fees or families might need to purchase uniforms and textbooks.
+Another issue is the lack of school buildings in western Sudan.
+Many of these have been destroyed during the years of civil war and often the regional government does not have the funds to replace them.
 Additionally, gender can be an obstacle; long walks to school might be unsafe for girls and some schools do not provide adequate access to water and sanitation facilities so girls sometimes lose significant instruction time monthly and therefore fall behind.
 There is also the problem of the labor foregone when girls are at school rather than helping their families.
 According to UNESCO, 65.81 percent of Sudanese people between 15 and 24 years are literate, compared to only 24.27 percent of those over 65.

 Most Sudanese are Sunni Muslims.
 Historically, Sufism has hugely influenced much of the country’s experience of Islam.
 Sufism is a dimension of Islam that emphasizes personal connection to God and learning through devotion to one’s teachers.
 The impact of this philosophy on Sudan can be seen in the domes that dot the country, saints’ tombs that often draw visitors and supplicants.
 Mahmud El Zain claims that Sufism entered Sudan in the early sixteenth century under the Funj sultanate.
 There are many, many Sufi sects still in existence in Sudan, including the influential Tijaniyya and Khatmiyya sects.